Why Authenticating Your Nikes is Essential?

 The Serial Number, SKU, and UPC: Your Sneaker ID

-The SKU code (e.g., DZ5485-612) on the inner label must match exactly with that of the sneaker box.
+The SKU code (e.g., DZ5485-612) on the inner label must match exactly with that on the sneaker box.
 Type this code into Google Images to verify that the model and colorway match.
 A mismatch is proof of counterfeiting.

 The UPC code on the box must match the numbers on the size label.
 Additionally, the unique serial number must be different between the left and right shoe on recent models, proving they were produced individually.

-Buying Authentic Nikes: Adopting the Right Reflexes
+Buying Authentic Nikes: Adopt the Right Reflexes

 Frequently Asked Questions About Nike Authenticity